List of political parties in Malta

 This article lists political parties in Malta.

 Since World War II, Maltese political culture has developed into a two-party system dominated by the centre-left Labour Party (Partit Laburista) and the centre-right Nationalist Party (Partit Nazzjonalista).
 Although other political parties have presented candidates and, in some cases, elected MPs, in most cases these were splinter groups of the main parties and, on the rare occasions when they were successful, this success was short-lived.

 In the case of Local Councils however, independent candidates and village-dedicated parties have better chances of being elected.
-For example, Għarb l-Ewwel (en: Għarb First) is the only party of this kind to yet hold representation in a Local Council.
-There are two elected independent councillors, one in Ħaż-Żebbuġ (Malta) and the other in Żebbuġ (Gozo).
+Għarb l-Ewwel (en: Għarb First), Floriana l-Ewwel (mt: Floriana First) and AD+PD hold representation in a Local Council.

-Active political parties

-Until 2015, there was no law in Malta requiring the registration and regulation of political parties, the General Elections Act made the necessary provisions for party participation in elections but no official list was maintained between elections.
+Until 2015, there was no law in Malta requiring the registration and regulation of political parties; the General Elections Act made the necessary provisions for party participation in elections but no official list was maintained between elections.
 The Financing of Political Parties Act, which passed in 2015 and came into effect on 1 January 2016, introduced the requirement for political parties to register themselves with the Electoral Commission and declare all donations in order to be able to field candidates in general elections and European Parliament elections.
-The Labour Party was the first party to attempt to register, on 3 June 2016, however its statute was not compliant, therefore making Moviment Patrijotti Maltin the first party to be officially registered, on 24 November 2016.
-The Labour Party was finally registered on 22 April 2017.
+The Labour Party was the first party to attempt to register, on 3 June 2016, however its statute was found to be non-compliant, therefore making Moviment Patrijotti Maltin the first party to be officially registered, on 24 November 2016.